adlemoreau/sparse-generative-nn/README.md

     - The original code has "occ" lost, meaning it might already deal with occupancy fields.
 * Do we need to voxelize the input .pcd point clouds from nuScenes?
     - We need to that with hierarchy, for different resolutions.
 * In the .sfds file we hold the affine transformation matrix, which is then assigned to the variable "world2grid".
 Is it connected to the RGB-D?
 Is the TSDF created from 2D images?
-(Dan - read about RGB-D!).
+The RGB-D are two dimensional images, with 4 channels, where the 4th is the depth value .
 If so, I assume it is not relevant to point clouds...

+### Notes:
+* The model takes only the sdf as an input.
+* The original work creates its input by sampling a subset of the frames, to create an intermediate incomplete scene.
+In the new works.
+Should do the same for the nuScenes part.
+* World2grid is the affine transformation matrix of the RGB-D - useless for the pointclouds!
+* "Known" - TODO